Boston343/Calculator/README.md

 # Calculator
 Express.js basic calculator app.
 Used while learning Express.js.
 There is a normal calculator that opens at `localhost:3000`, and a BMI calculator that opens at `localhost:3000\bmicalculator`

-This is dependent upon:
+## Dependencies
+- Express.js
-- Express.js.
-Inside project run `npm install express`
+  - Inside project run `npm install express`
+- Body Parser
-- Body Parser.
-Inside project run `npm install body-parser`
+  - Inside project run `npm install body-parser`

 ## Includes
 - JS includes